scubajeff/lespas/README.md

 * Manage your phone's camera roll and auto backup to server
 * Synchronization among your Nextcloud server and multiple devices
 * Manage albums and photos on Nextcloud server and also on your phones
+* Native sharing with other users on Nextcloud server
 * Search for photos by objects
 * Integrate Snapseed for photo editing
 * Share to social networks